Scope

 - juror stake requirements,

-- party stake requirements,
+- party-side funding requirements,

 Economics